Jump to section

 To fix this, a positional encoding is added to each embedding vector.
 This encodes where each token appears in the sequence.

 The original Transformer paper (2017) used fixed sinusoidal functions — mathematical wave patterns based on position index.
-Modern models like Claude use Rotary Position Embedding (RoPE), which encodes the relative distance between tokens rather than their absolute position.
-This helps the model generalize to sequence lengths it was not trained on.
+Most modern decoder-only LLMs use Rotary Position Embedding (RoPE), including LLaMA, Mistral, Qwen, and DeepSeek.
+RoPE encodes each token's position by rotating its Query and Key vectors using position-dependent rotation matrices.
+The result is that attention scores depend only on the relative distancebetween tokens, not their absolute positions.
+This helps models generalize to sequence lengths they were not trained on — critical for the 128K+ context windows common in 2026.

 After positional encoding: each token is now represented by a vector that encodes both what it is and where it is.